cloudfoundry-attic/cf-abacus/doc/api.md

 _Description_: Records the _resource usage_ document and processes the Cloud resource usage data it contains.

+_HTTP response_:
-_HTTP response_: 201 to indicate success with the URL of the _resource usage_ document in a Location header, 400 to report an invalid request, 500 to report a server error.
+* 202 to indicate usage was accepted with the URL of the _resource usage_ document in a Location header
+* 400 to report an invalid request
+* 429 to signal that rate-limit was reached
+* 500 to report a server error
+* 503 to report collector is overloaded

 ### Method: get
 _HTTP request_: